 The mentioned seminars in this module handbook are place holders.
 For each semester, a complete list of seminars are published in the Vorlesungsverzeichnis or at the web pages of the participating institutes.
-Often, the seminar topics for a given semester are published the end of the preceding semester.
+Often, the seminar topics for a given semester are published at the end of the preceding semester.
 Some seminars require an early sign-in deadline at the end of the of the preceding semester.

-5.215 Module: Seminar Module Economic Sciences [M-WIWI-102736]
+5.212 Module: Seminar Module Economic Sciences [M-WIWI-102736]

-Responsible: Studiendekan der KIT-Fakultät für Wirtschaftswissenschaften
+Responsible:Studiendekan der KIT-Fakultät für WirtschaftswissenschaftenOrganisation:KIT Department of Economics and ManagementPart of:Seminars